markydoodled/Timetable/README.md

 # Timetable
-A SwiftUI App That Displays A Timetable In A List.
+A SwiftUI App That Displays A Timetable Events In A List.

 ## Supported Platforms
 - iOS 16.0+